ICSE2022FL/ICSE2022FLCode/readme.md

-# :warning: The comparison of SMOTE and Aeneas :warning:
+# :warning: The comparison of SMOTE and Aeneas

 SMOTE is a oversampling technique that should be involved in our evaluation.
 The SMOTE algorithm creates artificial data based on the feature space similarities between existing minority examples.
 The formula of SMOTE is